Legal aid in proceedings in France

 • You are an unaccompanied minor (for example, your parents live abroad)

-• You are a minor and you are heard in a procedure that concerns you (a procedure before the family affairs judge, for example)
+• You are a minor and you are being heard in a proceeding concerning you (a proceeding before the family judge, for example)

-• Your case must be dealt with by the National Asylum Court (CNDA)
+• Your case must be processed by the National Asylum Court (CNDA)

 • You are appealing against a decision to refuse a military disability pension